Device Troubleshooting

 clearCertificateAndPrivateKey | Remove both the certificate and key with the associated base name from a device.
 This command can be used if the certificate and key on a device have expired or are invalid.
 This command removes them and updates them on the next "call home".
 This command is expected to be used in very rare cases. |

-dumpSystemInfo | Generate device information logs that can be used to troubleshoot a device. |
+dumpSystemInfo | Generate device information logs that can be used to troubleshoot a device.
+For example, output information to DFS. |

-uploadDeviceFile | Upload a device file that can be used for troubleshooting. |
+uploadDeviceFile | Upload a device file that can be used for troubleshooting.
+For example, upload a file from the device to DFS. |

 copyFromToDirectory | Copy a file from one directory to another directory.
 This command can be used to backup important files to another folder (e.g., vcboot.cfg, private key, public key). |